 Proposed COI Policy by : Erik made motion to adapt Policy, Rachael seconded.
 Discussion, Motion carried and approved by the board

 Financial decisions: Fiduciary responsibility on Board of Directors and General Management.
 All will be required to sign COI.
-This will be an annual process to disclose Conflict of Interest.
+This will be an annual process to disclose Conflicts of Interest.
 Recommended to have everyone sign as new board members come on the board.

 Stewardship Circle Report Outs: